10 Of The Best Chess Openings For Black – ChessForSharks

 What is a gambit in chess?

 A gambit is a chess opening in which a player sacrifices material (usually a pawn) in exchange for strategic advantages, such as control of the center or the development of pieces.
+This article presents the top chess gambits there are out there.

 What is a closed chess opening?